-- Operating at greater than slow/no wake speed within 100 feet of an anchored or moored vessel, shoreline, dock, swim float, marked swim area including swimmers, or pier. - Operating contrary to navigation rules. - Following too close to another vessel, including another personal watercraft. ("proceeding in the same direction and operating at a speed in excess of 10 mph within 100 feet to the rear or 50 feet to the side of another vessel which is underway"), and - Swerving at the last possible moment to avoid collision.
+• Following too close to another vessel, including another personal watercraft, unless navigating a narrow channel. ("Following too close" is defined as proceeding in the same direction and operating at a speed in excess of 10 mph within 100 feet to the rear or 50 feet to the side of another vessel which is underway").